schnatterer/termux-scripts/README.md

 ### Usage

 Start the script.
 On finish an android notification displays the result.
 Tapping the notification will open the log file.

+Note that restore will not uninstall an app if it exists.
+Downgrade or signature mismatch might lead to failure.

 ```shell
 # Find out package name